There are 3 plans you should make when coming to Canada to study:

 - Study plan (to choose the right program)

-- Career plan (to know what to do professionally after your study and prepare ahead)
+- Career plan (to know what to do professionally and as a job after your study and prepare ahead)

-- Personal exit plan (to know your immigration options after your study and prioritize the Provinces that will increase your options of becoming a permanent resident in Canada).
+- Personal exit plan (to know your permanent immigration options after your study and prioritize or position yourself for the programs/provinces that will increase your options of becoming a permanent resident in Canada).

-So, today, let me tell you about the Canadian provinces to go to as a student to increase your chances of becoming a permanent resident through a provincial nomination.
+So, today, let me tell you about the Canadian provinces to go to as a student.
+These provinces have student nomination programs that will increase your chances of becoming a permanent resident through a provincial nomination.